 In January 1885, Elizabeth Cochran grew incensed after reading a sexist screed in the Pittsburgh Dispatch declaring that a woman’s domain “is defined and located by a single word—home.”
 The searing letter she sent to the newspaper in response so impressed the managing editor that he hired the 20-year-old as a reporter.
 Cochran took on a pen name, based on a popular Stephen Foster song, which would make her world-famous—Nellie Bly.
-On the anniversary of her birth on May 5, 1864, explore the biggest stories broken by this pioneer of investigative journalism.
+Explore the biggest stories broken by this pioneer of investigative journalism.

 1. “Our Workshop Girls”

 Among Bly’s first assignments for the Dispatch was an eight-part illustrated series examining the working conditions for women toiling in dozens of the city’s sooty factories.
 The series gave readers a rare glimpse at the daily lives and dreams of female laborers and exposed some of the dangerous, unsanitary and exploitative conditions in which they worked.
 As the series progressed, factory owners shuttered their doors to Bly and her prying pen.
 Undeterred, the scrappy journalist instead dressed in tattered clothes and went undercover as a worker in order to report first-hand on factory conditions.
 In spite of the success of the series, Bly’s editors returned her to the “women’s page” to write puff pieces on hair care, fashion, gardening, shopping, high society and homemaking.